Pylons/pyramid/docs/quick_tour.rst

     $ $VENV/bin/pip install cookiecutter

-In the directory where we want our sample Pyramid project to be generated, let's use the cookiecutter ``pyramid-cookiecutter-starter``, following the prompts of the command.
+Let's use the cookiecutter ``pyramid-cookiecutter-starter`` to create a starter Pyramid project in the current directory, entering values at the prompts as shown below for the following command.

 .. code-block:: bash